Inshrinkerator: Compressing Deep Learning Training Checkpoints via Dynamic Quantization: Quantization Config Manager

+In this section, we describe \qcm's search space of quantization configurations and its efficient search algorithm.
+Unlike checkpoint compression systems that use a predefined quantization configuration throughout training, the manager dynamically searches for a configuration that maximizes compression ratio while satisfying the quality constraint $\epsilon$ at every checkpoint.

-Previous research on quantization \cite{mp-1, mp-2, mp-3, mp-4, mp-5} suggests that the quality of quantization can be enhanced by selecting a different number of quantization bins for each layer, based on their sensitivity to quantization.
-However, this significantly increases the search process.
-Therefore, we use the same number of quantization bins across all layers, with the exception of embedding layers.
-We have observed that embedding layers are considerably more sensitive to quantization, in line with findings from other research on Transformer model quantization \cite{gobo, Qbert}.
-Therefore, we determine the quantization parameters for embedding layers separately, setting the pruning fraction to zero and selecting the number of bins to be either 16 or 32.
-For all other layers, the number of quantization bins can vary from 4 to 32.
+\textbf{Search Space.} \autoref{tab:dq-search-space} describes the quantization configurations that comprise the search space of \qcm.
+To keep the search space manageable, we choose to use the same number of quantization bins across all layers except embedding layers.
+We use separate quantization parameters for embedding layers, since we have observed that embedding layers are considerably more sensitive to quantization, in line with findings from other research on Transformer model quantization \cite{gobo, Qbert}.